mganthon/SimpleProblems/SimpleProblems/README.md

 Modify the previous program such that only the users Alice and Bob are greeted with their names.
 Done 2016-11-17

-Write a program that asks the user for a number n and prints the sum of the numbers 1 to n
+Write a program that asks the user for a number n and prints the sum of the numbers 1 to n Done 2016-11-17

 Modify the previous program such that only multiples of three or five are considered in the sum, e.g. 3, 5, 6, 9, 10, 12, 15 for n=17